-Should any kind of advert appear, as a last resort, the best practice is to warn receivers by a pop-up (so-called) with the above statement.
+Should any kind of advert appear, the best practice is to warn receivers by a pop-up (so-called) with the above statement.
 Any effort should be made to show receivers that their exposure to adverts is not regarded as a matter of course.
 A website providing educational videos (e.g. a science lesson or a recording of an opera) should not try to squeeze a soap advert in the middle of the videos.

 Ethical mirrors are websites that should be regarded as a reference in terms of fair disclosure, reliability of links and fair access.
 Ethical mirrors are not necessarily design mirrors.
 A website can be well designed and have a bad ethical management.
 It can also have a bad design and still be an ethical mirror.